Data driven isospin analysis of timelike octet baryons electromagnetic form factors and charmonium decay into baryon-anti-baryon: Basics of Production and related Polarization Observables

-In conclusion, four independent complex variables (2 isospin $\times$ 2 electro-magnetic), e.g. seven independent real variables considering only relative phases are relevant, can be extracted from eight independent observables (total and differential cross sections, two polarization observables for proton and neutron) in each energy point.
+In conclusion, four independent complex variables (2 isospin $\times$ 2 electromagnetic form factors), e.g. seven independent real variables considering only relative phases are relevant, can be extracted from eight independent observables (total and differential cross sections, two polarization observables for proton and neutron) in each energy point. {Similar conclusion is arrived in the basis of physical states $(p, n)$.}